abdulkadirkara/JavaSpringMVCWs-JDBC-ItextPDF-JavaMail/README.md

-# Medium Level NestJS Project
+# Java Spring MVC + JDBC + JAVA mail + ItextPDF

-The project is an example of a medium-level application developed using NestJS.
+The project is an example of a medium-level application developed using Java Spring Framework.
 The project includes the following features:

 ## Directory structure